Privileged Access Manager Product Q&A

 This approach of manipulating group memberships rather than disclosing password has the advantage that audit logs on the target computer (C in the example above) show activity by the individual administrator (A in the example above) rather than by a generic local administrator account.

 The limitations of this approach are:

-- It does not help with machines which are disconnected from the network.
+- It does not help with systems which are disconnected from the network.